isomorphic-software/smartclient-docs/classes/Page.md

 Provides information about the page you're loaded in.
 We define "page" here to be roughly equivalent to the browser window or frame the libraries have been loaded in.

 ---
+## ClassAttr: Page.suppressBackspaceNavigation

+### Description
+By default most modern browsers will navigate back one page when the user hits the backspace key.

+Setting this attribute to true will suppress this native behavior.
+Alternatively, developers can explicitly return `false` from the keyPress event (either via event handlers applied to specific widgets, or via [Page.registerKey](#classmethod-pageregisterkey) for example) to suppress the native navigation behavior.

+**Flags**: IRWA

+---
 ## ClassAttr: Page.defaultUnsupportedBrowserURL

 ### Description